sujee/ai-events-recap/content/about.md

 # About AI Events Recap

 Welcome to AI Events Recap.
+I created this website to solve a problem I have been having.

 There are lot of great AI events (conferences / meetups) going around the world.
 And most of them post the talks and workshops online.

-And we list to good conference content when they are published.
+But ironically, this content is not easy to find.
+The conference website goes dormant after conference.
+Finding the posted content takes searching around.

+So I started the site, to list good content from events.

 ## How to Submit Conference Content